 Consuming a potentially dangerous amount of vitamin B6 is highly unlikely from food alone.
 However, oral ingestion of 1-6 grams (>600 times the RDA) for a period of 12 to 40 months can cause nerve damage and loss of control over bodily movements.
 Other side effects include painful skin lesions, sun allergy, nausea and heartburn.

 To avoid these side effects, adhere to the tolerable upper intake limit (UL) of 25 mg/day.

 The top three things to keep in mind about vitamin B6 are:

-- Vitamin B6 helps you turn food into energy and keeps your cognitive and immune functions intact.
+- Vitamin B6 helps you turn food into energy and keeps your immune functions intact.